 The Millboard order arrived whilst I was having breakfast – unfortunately the screws and touch-up paint are missing from the consignment.
 I helped unload the truck and carry boards into the front garden, they are relatively light and quite bendy.
 I carried the boards round to the back garden after I finished breakfast.
 (Walked 1.5km doing that).
 The missing screws arrived a little later in the morning, but still no touch-up paint – it’s now on backorder.

-I spent the rest of the morning on another DIY task, replacing the ducting for the kitchen extractor (replacing kinked flexible ducting with solid pipe and sealed gaps properly – I suspect that’s been a source of heat loss in the kitchen.
+I spent the rest of the morning on another DIY task, replacing the ducting for the kitchen extractor (replacing kinked flexible ducting with solid pipe and sealed the wall gaps properly – I suspect that’s been a source of heat loss in the kitchen.